chidinmadominica/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-script that convert a number from base 10 to base 16
+script that encodes and decodes text